jonmatthis/jonmatthis/notes/2024-03-24-CI_Boston_Palestine.md

 - Stand up for Palestine
   - React to this message
   - If you are jewish and you are experiencing cognitive dissonance between what you have been raised to believe and what you are seeing with your own eyes, I cannot recommend the documentary `Israelism` strongly enough
   - If you are an anti-zionist jewish person - I love you dearly with all my heart.
 This is your job.
-Find your voice, fix your community, and cut people off when you need to
+Find your voice, and have the conversations that need to be had.
-- I will not be back, but I will be around

 - To those of you
 - Boston Movement Community